zohaib87/xe-plugin/readme.txt

 = 1.2.6 =

-* New Added: Page Templates support.
+* New: Added Page Templates support.
 * Updated: Class Views static methods to action hooks.
 * Fixed: Some minor bugs.

 = 1.2.5 =

-* New Added: debug property in Helpers\PluginOptions class.
+* New: Added debug property in Helpers\PluginOptions class.
 * Fixed: Some minor bugs.

 = 1.2.4 =

-* New Added: verify_save method in helpers class.
+* New: Added verify_save method in helpers class.
 * Fixed: CSS & Nonce prefixes change on initialization.
 * Fixed: Some minor bugs.